 Payment should be sent to: Personal Transport Unit, HM Revenue & Customs, Building 22, Priory Court, St Johns Road, Dover, Kent, CT17 9SH.

 A receipt should be issued to the mission or diplomat on collection of the VAT or duty.

 For vehicles manufactured in the UK, the VAT and duty charges should be paid to the FCO.

 For vehicles manufactured outside the UK, the VAT and duty charges should be paid to HMRC.

 Stolen or written off vehicles

 No VAT and/or duty charges should be collected on diplomatic vehicles which are stolen.
 Where a vehicle is subsequently recovered and sold to a non-entitled person VAT and/or duty charges should be calculated and collected.
 In these cases the charges are calculated on the value of the vehicle in its current condition.

 Where vehicles are written off, the charges are calculated in the same way.
-The insurer should obtain three valuations of the vehicle and forward them to the Vehicle Appraisal Unit who will assess the charges on the highest valuation.
+The insurer should obtain a valuation of the vehicle and forward it to the Vehicle Appraisal Unit (part of the PTU) who will assess the charges based on that valuation.
 Charges can be paid either by the vehicle owner or the insurer.